gregr/ina/nscheme/lib/nscheme/README.md

     #(define* names ...) ;; define each to #t initially
     #(define-vector-type name field ...)

-* replace $ names with more ast: names
-* use parse:lambda more liberally
-  * just embed a procedure in the body if context-specific parsing is desired
-    * no need for special behavior of $lambda

 * consider ditching explicit parsing, in favor of full (static) fexprs
   * can this simplify things even more? at what cost? still easy to reason about?
     * make ample use of constants to give stable meanings to syntax/fexprs